rmavis/calendar-events/readme.md

     -bt date date: query events between the given dates

+    -co: print output sortable with output from `calendar`

     -eq date: query events on the given date

     -f filepath: use the given file instead of the default